Affinio/slate/source/index.md

 --------- | ------- | -----------
 api_key | n/a | Your API Key
-handle | n/a | The handle of the user you're looking for
+handle | n/a | The handle of the user you're looking for ids | NULL | Tribe ids separated by comma.
+Note: If no tribe ids are passed in, all user owned campaigns will be searched. from | 0 | The offset from the first result you want to fetch. size | 10 | The maximum amount of campaigns to be returned.

 ## Tribes containing a Member